-Syntax Meaning D23 Circle data from three points on the circle determined values in three successive you only need to program the number of D24 Circle data from four points on the circle The control saves the determined values in three successive Q parameters so that you only need to program the number of the first variable.
-N110 D23 Q20 P01 Q30; Circle data from three points on the circle ; Circle data from three points on the circle N110 D24 Q20 P0 01 Q30 ; Circle data from four points on the circle
+Syntax Meaning D23 Circle data from three points on the circle The control saves the determined values in three successive Q parameters so that you only need to program the number of the first variable.
+D24 Circle data from four points on the circle The control saves the determined values in three successive Q parameters so that you only need to program the number of the first variable.
+N110 D23 Q20 P01 Q30 ; Circle data from three points on the circle N110 D24 Q20 P0 01 Q30 ; Circle data from four points on the circle